 - Funded students will be expected to submit an abstract for presentation at the Minnesota Water Resources Conference and write a short article about their work to be featured in the WRC’s Minnegram newsletter

-This opportunity seeks to support students (both undergraduate and graduate) to pursue and participate in professional development.
-Opportunities may include attending and/or presenting at a conference, attending a workshop/training, participating in a DEIJ-related training, etc. Any University of Minnesota student in a water-related degree program or conducting water-related research is eligible to apply.
-Students of diverse backgrounds are encouraged to apply.
+This funding opportunity supports undergraduate and graduate students to participate in professional development or supplemental training.
+Eligible expenses may include presenting or attending a conference, completing a workshop or certified skills training course, or obtaining a professional credential.
+Any University of Minnesota undergraduate or graduate student in a water-related degree program or conducting water-related research is eligible to apply.

 Deadline